Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     - **Error**
         Select this option to display the processes that have given an error (a process action has given an error).
     - **Done**
-        Select this option to display the processes that have been completely executed (end place has been reached).
+        Select this option to display the processes that have been successfully executed (end place has been reached).
     - **Dead**
         Select this option to display the processes that have automatically stopped due to a missing input.
 A dead process cannot be retried.
 It can only be aborted, that is, manually ended, and re-initiated.
     - **Suspended**
         Select this option to display the processes that have been manually paused.
-The remaining process actions are temporarily stopped.
+The subsequent process actions were temporarily stopped.
     - **Aborted**
         Select this option to display the processes that have been manually ended.
 All process actions currently running are stopped and no longer executed.

 - *Workflow*
-    Click the drop-down list to display a specific workflow type.
+    Click the drop-down list to display a specific workflow.
 All workflows created in the *Workflows* menu entry are available in the list.

 The following functions are available for the editing toolbar.
 Depending on the process status, the editing toolbar displays specific buttons: